Skip to main content

 Description automatically generated

-• Launch the Selenium IDE Google Chrome Extension.
+• Launch the Selenium IDE Google Chrome extension.

 Graphical user interface